 Courtney Mauldin is an Assistant Professor of Educational Leadership in the Teaching and Leadership Department in the Syracuse University School of Education.
-Her scholarly research focuses on amplifying the voices and leadership practices of youth/girls of color with particular attention to how youth perspectives are central to reimagining and transforming K-12 leadership and schools.
+Her scholarly research focuses on amplifying the voices and leadership practices of youth/girls of color with particular attention to how youth perspectives are central to reimagining and transforming K-12 leadership, schools, and communities.

 Her most recent publications are featured in Frontiers in Education, Journal of Educational Administration and History with chapter contributions to the Routledge Handbook of Critical Education Research as well as the Routledge text, Standing with Youth, Family, and Community Educational Leaders in School Leadership: Case Studies for Educational Equity and Justice.

 Currently, Dr. Mauldin facilitates the Central New York Educators of Color Dialogue and runs the teen book club, The Breedlove Readers which she co-founded in Syracuse, NY in Spring 2020.

 She maintains an active membership and role in the University Council of Educational Administration (UCEA), the National Council of Teachers of English (NCTE), the Association of African American Museums (AAAM) and serves as the Arts-Based Educational Research Program Chair within the American Educational Research Association (AERA).